QuBo-Delft/QuBo/docs/misc/backlog.md

 - As a TA I want to log in with my university account so that the question boards I moderate automatically appear.
 - As a TA I want to highlight relevant questions so that the lecturer can answer them first.
 - As a TA I want to merge similar questions, by either writing a summarised question myself or choosing the most relevant one so that the board will stay concise.
+- As a TA I want to see when another moderator is answering or rephrasing a question so that I know that this task is already being taken care of.
+---
+- As an admin I want to limit the number of actions per user per time period so that the server does not overload.
 ---